OliLot/ONJODE/README.md

 - [Instructions for Nonparametric Filtering, Estimation and Classification using Neural Jump ODEs](#instructions-for-running-experiments-of-nonparametric-filtering-estimation-and-classification-using-neural-jump-odes)

 A notebook studying Explainability in the context of NJODEs is available at [Explainability of NJODEs](https://gist.github.com/FlorianKrach/7a610cd88d9739b2f8bbda8455a558b4).
-The solution is available at [Explainability of NJODEs - Solution](https://gist.github.com/FlorianKrach/51c38e16c6545f8488c05f82926f6aca).
-(TODO: delete for public)

 ## Requirements